MaterializeInc/materialize/doc/user/content/transform-data/patterns/partition-by.md

 {{< note >}}

-The exact numbers you see here may very: parts can be much larger than a single row, and the actual level of filtering may vary for small datasets as data is compacted together internally.
+The exact numbers you see here may vary: parts can be much larger than a single row, and the actual level of filtering may fluctuate for small datasets as data is compacted together internally.
 However, datasets of a few gigabytes or larger should reliably see benefits from this optimization.

 {{< /note >}}